ILYMUN/gatsby-website/content/pages/debate-help.md

 To help our delegates in preparing for the conference, we have produced an effective five-step plan of action, to enable students to arrive at the conference in full confidence.

-For an in depth guide, please download the <a href="https://ilymun.org/uploads/Delegate's-Handbook-2024.pdf" download="Delegate's-Handbook-2024.pdf">Delegates Handbook 2024</a>
+For an in depth guide, please download the <a href="https://ilymun.org/images/Delegate's Handbook 2024.pdf" download="Delegate's Handbook 2024.pdf">Delegates Handbook 2024</a>

 ## How to successfully prepare for ILYMUN